decision-spot/net_opt/README.md

 for those who wish to create an identical virtual environment (Python 3.9) to run the code.
 - An input map of the locations and an output map of the final assignment will be plotted.
 By default, they are saved in your directory as html files.

+## Google Colab
+If you like to run the notebook in Google Colab, follow these steps:
+- Go to https://colab.research.google.com/ (you must sign in with your Google account)
+- Click on the GitHub tab, and in the search box, enter this repo's URL (https://github.com/decision-spot/net_opt).
+- You should see the `network_optimization.ipynb`.
+- When you open the notebook, there will be further instructions under "For Google Colab Only" header.

 ## License Requirement
 The problem is modeled using Gurobi Python API.
 So, a Gurobi license is required to run this model.